mschnati/LocationGuessingGame/README.md

 ## Overview
 Small game i put together for a friend to use on a quiz night to have players guess a location on an image based on a question that was asked.
+## Try it
+You can try it out on this [Demo Website](https://locationguessinggame.onrender.com/), but be patient as its free and will spin down with inactivity, which can delay requests by 50 seconds or more.

 [demo.webm](https://github.com/user-attachments/assets/0280f2b6-17a3-4a80-9d98-67cbef063461)